 Dealing with Heat & the Sun

-Riding in the heat can certainly be uncomfortable.
+Riding in the heat can certainly be uncomfortable if you wear the wrong clothes.
 But there’s another problem: the sun.
 You can beat the heat by wearing less clothing, but then the sun will fry you to a crisp.
 You can avoid the sun by wearing more clothing, but then you’ll be really hot.
 So what do you do?
 Here are some super tips:

 Dealing with Cold Weather

 - Don’t dress too warmly.You’ll heat up naturally after 10-15 minutes of riding, so you should be slightly chilly when you start out.
 If you’re warm when you start, then you’ll be hot in 10-15 minutes, and soak your clothes with sweat.